Azure/MS-AMP/docs/user-tutorial/usage.md

 ## Usage in Megatron-DeepSpeed and Megatron-LM

-For applying MS-AMP to Megatron-DeepSpeed and Megatron-LM, you need to make some code changes.
+For integrating MS-AMP with Megatron-DeepSpeed and Megatron-LM, you need to make some code changes.
 We provide a patch as a reference for the integration.
-Here is the instruction of integrating MS-AMP with Megatron-DeepSpeed and Megatron-LM and how to run [gpt-3](https://github.com/Azure/MS-AMP-Examples/tree/main/gpt3) with MS-AMP.
+Here is the instruction of integrating MS-AMP with Megatron-DeepSpeed/Megatron-LM and how to run [gpt-3](https://github.com/Azure/MS-AMP-Examples/tree/main/gpt3) with MS-AMP.

 Runnable, simple examples demonstrating good practices can be found [here](https://azure.github.io//MS-AMP/docs/getting-started/run-msamp).
 For more comprehensive examples, please go to [MS-AMP-Examples](https://github.com/Azure/MS-AMP-Examples).